 There are more risks associated with not having your teeth cleaned than with having them professionally cleaned.
 And if you’re pressed for time, seek out a dentist open Saturday, so you can get your teeth cleaned and not worry about work.

-Don’t be worried about teeth cleaning costs; the cost of not doing it usually is far greater than any out-of-pocket costs you endure now.
+Don’t be worried about teeth cleaning costs; the cost of not doing it usually is far greater than any out-of-pocket fees you endure now.
 And it’s a healthy choice to make for your body.
-Deep cleaning equates to a reduction in your risk for bacteria, infections, and other problems that can develop when teeth are left unattended.
-A dentist can tell you how often you need a deep cleaning to keep your mouth functioning properly.
+Deep dental cleaning equates to a reduction in your risk for bacteria, infections, and other problems that can develop when teeth are left unattended.
+A dentist can tell you how often you need a dental cleaning to keep your mouth functioning properly.

 Minimized Side Effects

 Deep teeth cleaning can cause bleeding if your gums are infected.
 After the procedure, infection is rare, particularly if you don’t follow your dentist’s hygiene instructions carefully.
-Your dentist tells you if other problems were discovered during the deep teeth cleaning.
+Your dentist tells you if other problems were discovered during the teeth cleaning process.
 You need to be aware of them and decide on further treatments.